Kaluza--Klein gravity & cosmology emerging from G. Perelman's entropy functionals and quantum geometric information flows: Relativistic evolution equations for geometric flows of KK systems

 where $\ \underline{\widehat{\square }}(\tau )=\widehat{\mathbf{D}}^{ \underline{\alpha }}(\tau )\ \widehat{\mathbf{D}}_{\underline{\alpha }}(\tau )$ is used for the geometric flows of the d'Alambert operator determined by $ \ \underline{\widehat{\mathbf{D}}}=\ \{\widehat{\mathbf{D}}_{\underline{ \alpha }}\}$ on the total space of $\pounds $ and the normalization function $\underline{\widehat{f}}$ is correspondingly redefined.

 We constructed and studied various examples of exact and parametric solutions of the system (\ref{canhamiltevol}) in references \cite {ruchin13,vacaru09,gheorghiu16,rajpoot17}.
 Such (in general) generic off-diagonal solutions describe geometric flows and nonholonomic deformations of cosmological and/or black hole solutions.
-Corresponding geometric flow and gravitational and matter field interaction models are characterized by nonlinear symmetries which allow to relate the sources $ \widehat{\mathbf{\Upsilon }}_{ab},$ the distortion tensors and the generating and normalization functions to certain effective cosmological constants.
-With respect to N-adapted frames under nonholonomic Ricci flow evolution the coefficients of d-metrics and effective sources are diagonal.
-Such values transform into certain general off-diagonal ones depending, in principle, on all spacetime coordinates, if the constructions are re-defined in general coordinate frames.